pyretis.pyvisa package

 Recalculate order parameter and collective variables.

-This function performs post-processing by analyzing trajectories of old simulations in order to extract data and do new calculations and write to a new order.txt file.
+Performs post-processing by analyzing trajectories of old simulations to extract data, do new calculations, and write to a new order.txt file.

 Parameters: